jvdavim/ChatRoomSocketPython/README.md

-# ChatRoomSocketPython
+# Python Chat Room
-Simple chat room wrote in python using socket.
+Simple chat room wrote in Python using sockets and Tkinter.